How I Set Up the Workplace Safety Walk Template with Customers in Pilla

 Common mistakes (and how to avoid them):

-• "Some issues in kitchen" — What issues?
+• "Some issues in kitchen."
+What issues?
 Where exactly?
+This is useless to anyone reading the record later

-• Not recording immediate action — Note what you did on the spot
+• Not recording immediate action.
+Note what you did on the spot, even if it was just moving some boxes

 Best practices to follow:

-• Be specific about location (not just "kitchen" but where in kitchen)
+• Be specific about location (not just "kitchen" but where in the kitchen)

-• Describe the hazard clearly (someone reading should understand the risk)
+• Describe the hazard clearly enough that someone reading it understands the risk

 5. Photo evidence